named-data/NFD/docs/manpages/ndn-autoconfig-server.rst

   FaceUri for this NDN hub.

 ``-p prefix``
-  A local prefix for which the local hub allow end applications to register prefix (See more details in :ref:`local-prefix-discovery`).
+  A local prefix for which the local hub allows end applications to register prefixes (See more details in :ref:`local-prefix-discovery`).
 One can supply more than one prefixes.
 All supplied prefixes will be put into the local prefix discovery data as described in :ref:`local-prefix-discovery`.
 If no prefix is specified,